leafstorm/rethinkdb/test/rql_test/README.md

 The tests write out data to a `run` folder that is created in the current working directory.

-By default, the test suite uses the most recently build rethinkdb binary from ../../build/, but this can be changed by passing the `-b` or `--build-dir` argument.
+By default, the test suite uses the most recently built rethinkdb binary from ../../build/, but this can be changed by passing the `-b` or `--build-dir` argument.

 When the tests fail, they return a non-zero exit code.
 Testing will continue and the output (STDERR and STDOUT) of that